Nico Castel: Opera and coaching career

 Among Castel's recordings are Manon (with Beverly Sills, 1970) and The Tales of Hoffmann (with Sills and Norman Treigle, 1972), both conducted by Julius Rudel, and a live performance from the Metropolitan Opera of Ariadne auf Naxos (1988, with Jessye Norman, Tatiana Troyanos, and Kathleen Battle, conducted by James Levine; issued on DVD).

+Personal life

 Castel's first wife was Carol Bayard and his second was Nancy Benfield.
 Both marriages ended in divorce.
 He died at the age of 83 in New York City, where he lived with his wife, Carol Cates Castel.
 He had one child (with his second wife), Sasha Castel, who lives in Canberra, Australia.